dxoverdy/Integrating-Sofar2mqtt-with-Home-Assistant/README.md

 - You will get a new Local IP assigned to your Raspberry Pi
 - You will need to update your documentation and links to reflect this new Local IP
 - You will need to re-configure your router to ensure the Local IP is reserved and the port 8123 instead forwarded to this new IP
+- You will need to re-flash an updated Sofar2mqtt to your device with the new MQTT IP
 - All the steps above are covered earlier in the documentation

 ### To Swap